ignition-is-go/rship-touchdesigner/README.md

 # Rship-TouchDesigner

 The TouchDesigner executor for Rocketship.
-Establishes a connection with a Rocketship server, scans the network for tagged Base COMPs and exposes their custom parameters to rship as targets.
+Establishes a connection with a Rocketship server, scans the network for Base COMPs with an 'rship' tag, and exposes their custom parameters to rship as targets.

-A buddy .tox is also included, which makes it easier to turn existing parameters in the network into rship targets.
+An rship_buddy tox is also included, which makes it easier to expose existing parameters in the network to rship as targets.

-Notch TOPs have first-class support.
-Similar to Base COMPs they can be tagged 'rship' to expose the parameters of the 'Notch' page, as well as the 'Parameters' page for each layer in the block.
+Notch TOPs also have first-class support.
+Similar to Base COMPs their parameters can be quickly turned into targets by tagging the Notch TOP 'rship'

 ## Setup